 All staff should be aware that unlawful, unsafe or unprofessional behaviour will not be tolerated and that, where appropriate, legal or disciplinary action, following investigation, is likely to follow.

-Each academy will have its own internal staff handbook (or guide) to expectations and procedures relevant to that setting.
+Each academy will have its own processes and procedures relevant to that setting.
 All staff should familiarise themselves with this information and specific expectations in their place of work.

 Professional conduct